Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 You can get the UUID for Drawing, Map Notes, Scene Regions, and Tiles by clicking the Copy Document UUID button in the header.

+If you are using FoundryVTT v13 you can drag Scene Regions and Region Behaviors onto the Behaviors tab to duplicate them into your new Scene Region

 ## CCI: Drawing Toggle
 This can be used like CCI Tile Toggle (below) to show and hide a Drawing.
 It requires two regions, one to show and the other to hide.
 This can only be triggered by the GM (Keeper).

+- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
 - **Show** - Define if clicking on this region will show or hide the relevant Drawings, Journal Entries, and Journal Entry Pages.
 It can also be used to enable or disable other Region Behaviors
-- **Select Drawing** - Enter the UUID of the Drawing and then press the Add Document button.
+- **Select Drawing** - Enter the UUID of the Drawing and then press the Add Document button
 - **Select Journal Entries** - Enter the UUID as per Select Drawing or Drag it here
 - **Permission for Documents** - If Show is ticked the Documents will have this default permission
+- **Hide Permission for Journal Entries** - If Show is unticked the Documents will have this default permission
 - **Select Journal Entry Pages** - Enter the UUID as per Select Drawing or Drag it here
 - **Permission for Journal Entry Pages** - If Show is ticked the Journal Entry Pages will have this default permission
+- **Hide Permission for Journal Entry Pages** - If Show is unticked the Journal Entry Pages will have this default permission
-- **Select Region Behavior** - Enter the UUID as per Select Drawing
+- **Select Region Behavior** - Enter the UUID as per Select Drawing to enable (Show ticked) or disable (Show unticked)
-- **Then trigger these CCI Regions on Right Click** - If this is being used with another region, you can trigger the Left Click action on it by Right Clicking this one
+- **Trigger Region Button** - If Mouse Button is Both, and this button is used trigger the following region
+- **Trigger This Region** - Enter the UUID as per Select Drawing
+- **With A Button Click** - Trigger a Left of Right click on the above Region

 ## CCI: Map Note Toggle
 This is designed to make a toggle for player Map Note visibility and requires two regions, one to show the Map Note and one to hide it.
 This can only be triggered by the GM (Keeper).

+- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
 - **Show** - Define if clicking on this region will show or hide the Map Note to the players
-- **Scene Notes** - Enter the UUID of the Map Note and then press the Add Document button.
 - **Selected Documents** - These documents will have their permissions altered, this should be set the same Journal Entry or Journal Entry Page as the Map Note.
-You can drag the Document here or add the UUID using the same method as Scene Notes.
+You can drag the Document here or add the UUID using the same method as Scene Notes
+- **Scene Notes** - Enter the UUID of the Map Note and then press the Add Document button
-- **Show Permission** - When Show is ticked and the Scene Region is triggered the default permissions for Selected Documents will be set to this.
+- **Show Permission** - When Show is ticked and the Scene Region is triggered the default permissions for Selected Documents will be set to this
-- **Hide Permission** - When Show is unticked and the Scene Region is triggered the default permissions for Selected Documents will be set to this.
+- **Hide Permission** - When Show is unticked and the Scene Region is triggered the default permissions for Selected Documents will be set to this

 *Example*
 ![](../../assets/manual/cci/map_note_toggle_token.webp)